 “The review should examine not only relevant statutory and case law and regulations, but also consider the policy and programmatic implications based on local discipline, achievement, demographic, attendance, and school climate survey data.
 This type of comprehensive review has been demonstrated to yield information useful in updating policy and in improving the effectiveness of its implementation.
 A comprehensive review also can be helpful for improving conditions for learning, ensuring equity, identifying needed resources, and designing effective professional learning experiences regarding student conduct policies for administrators and other staff.

 Local school boards must provide online access and printed copies as needed of the school board's standards of student conduct to students, parents of enrolled students, and school personnel.
 The format for written dissemination should be one that is understandable to students, parents, and school personnel and may include, but not be limited to, statements of student rights and responsibilities, behavioral expectations and procedures for addressing inappropriate behavior.
-School boards should provide translated versions of the code of conduct and related documents to non-English-speaking populations.
+School boards should provide translated versions of the code of conduct and related documents to populations whose first language is not English.
 Student conduct standards may be published as a simple, stand-alone document or as part of a lengthier, comprehensive handbook.
 School boards should determine the format and content most suited to local need.
 Dissemination procedures should also address the dissemination of standards to students and families who enroll after the beginning of the school year.
 Local school boards must designate in policy implementation procedures for the Code of Conduct.
 Effective implementation procedures engage student, faculty and support personnel, parents, and community in learning activities designed to ensure that all participants in the school community have an opportunity to learn and apply the standards set forth in policy.
 Considerations for implementation procedures include multiple stakeholders, multiple opportunities for stakeholders to learn, multiple settings to facilitate community access, and multiple engagement strategies.”

 Elements of a Student Conduct Policy